mongodb/docs/source/includes/example-push-with-multiple-modifiers.rst

       }
    )

-The result of the operation is keep only the three highest scoring quizzes:
+After the operation only the three highest scoring quizzes are in the array:

 .. code-block:: javascript